Airline Shopping Portals: The Easiest Way to Stack Points

 Use a Chase Offer for 10% back → $10 back

-Hit a portal bonus (like “Spend $150, get 500 bonus miles”) → more miles
+Hit a portal bonus (like “Spend $150, get 500 bonus miles”) → extra miles

 One purchase.
 Four layers of rewards.
 No extra cost.

-👉 Learn more in my Credit Card Strategy Guide.
+👉 Learn more in My Credit Card Strategy Guide

-🛒 The Best Times to Use Airline Shopping Portals
+🛍️ When to Use Airline Shopping Portals

 Airline portals run seasonal promos that make stacking even sweeter.
 The biggest ones usually happen: